Avoiding 'I told you so' moments: When good facts go bad

 The research had been spot-on with its ten-year prediction.
 But the facts couldn't pull Kodak from the success trap.
 How do you help a brand avoid the same pitfall?

 In some instances, it might be an impossible task.
 You can present all the indisputable, rational facts you like, and a particularly stubborn group of decision-makers may still choose to ignore them.
 But what if you involved them in the research process?
 Let them make some of the discoveries themselves?
 In our experience, letting clients have their own "aha!" moments can help them reach a deeper understanding of the significance and meaning of what the research is saying.

 4. Developing a serious case of market niche blindness

 It's the same with markets.
 Like the success trap, strong sales make it easy to assume you've nailed your customers' needs.
-But sometimes there are customers who are just putting up – or switching off all together.
+But sometimes some customers are just putting up – or switching off altogether.

 Beating the business traps

 It takes clear thinking and corporate self-awareness to avoid these traps.
 And, of course, the facts and insights of great research.